juev/awesome-stars/README.md

 - [spyzhov/ajson](https://github.com/spyzhov/ajson) – Abstract JSON for Golang with JSONPath support
 - [sqlc-dev/sqlc](https://github.com/sqlc-dev/sqlc) – Generate type-safe code from SQL
 - [stackrox/kube-linter](https://github.com/stackrox/kube-linter) – KubeLinter is a static analysis tool that checks Kubernetes YAML files and Helm charts to ensure the applications represented in them adhere to best practices.
+- [steinfletcher/apitest](https://github.com/steinfletcher/apitest) – A simple and extensible behavioural testing library for Go.
+You can use api test to simplify REST API, HTTP handler and e2e tests.
 - [stretchr/testify](https://github.com/stretchr/testify) – A toolkit with common assertions and mocks that plays nicely with the standard library
 - [subosito/gotenv](https://github.com/subosito/gotenv) – Load environment variables from `.env` or `io.Reader` in Go.
 - [sugawarayuuta/sonnet](https://github.com/sugawarayuuta/sonnet) – High performance JSON decoder in Go